About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 21:1-22 The Book of 2 Samuel [in Smaller Chunks]

-In the days of David, there was a famine [for] 3 years [in a row].
+In the days of David, there was a famine [for] 3 years [in a row.]
 David inquired of the Lord [God] & the Lord answered, [The famine is for] Saul & his bloody house, because he [killed] the Gibeonites.

 King [David] called the Gibeonites, (now the Gibeonites weren’t of the children [people] of Israel, but were [remaining from] the Amorites.
 The [people] of Israel had sworn [to protect them,] but Saul [tried to kill] them in his zeal for the [people] of Israel & Judah.)

-King [David] said, What you say, I will do for you.
+And [King David] said, What you say, I will do for you.
 They answered the king, Let 7 of [Saul’s male descendants] be delivered to us, [since] he is the man [who] consumed us & [plotted] against us, [to destroy us] in the coasts of Israel.

 [King David] delivered them into the hands of the Gibeonites & they [hung] them [on] the hill before the Lord.
 All 7 [died] together & were put to death in the 1st days of the barley harvest.

-[David] brought up the bones of Saul, Jonathan & those [who] were [hung].
+[David] brought up the bones of Saul, Jonathan & those [who] were [hung.]
 [David] buried the bones of Saul & Jonathan, his son, in the country of Benjamin in Zelah, in the [tomb] of Kish, [Saul’s] father.

-When he [attacked] Israel, Jonathan, [Shimeah’s] son, the brother of David, [killed] him.
+When he defiled Israel, Jonathan, [Shimeah’s] son, the brother of David, [killed] him.
 These 4 were born to [Rapha,] the giant in Gath & all fell by the hand of David & his servants.

 8/29/2023